cloudfoundry/bbs/docs/03-a-tasks-overview.md

 ## The Task API

 We recommend interacting with Diego's Task functionality through the ExternalTaskClient interface.
-The calls exposed to external clients are specifically documented [here](https://godoc.org/github.com/cloudfoundry/bbs#ExternalTaskClient).
+The calls exposed to external clients are specifically documented [here](https://pkg.go.dev/github.com/cloudfoundry/bbs#ExternalTaskClient).

-## The Task Lifecycle
+## <a name="the_task_lifecycle"></a>The Task Lifecycle

 Tasks in Diego undergo a lifecycle encoded in the Task state: